#momfithero Just do the Work!

 Once you started with the Pelvic Floor Perfect program, what did you experience?

 Honestly, the beginning was frustrating.
-In the beginning of her PFP program, Sarah has to focus on reconnecting our brains with our breathing and our movement.
+At the beginning of her PFP program, Sarah has to focus on reconnecting our brains with our breathing and our movement.
 With all the little cues, it can be hard for anyone who just wants a quick fix.
 But I needed to slow down and address the details.
 I had the program for about five weeks before I buckled down and made it a part of my routine.
 My goal was to heal, and I was ready to commit and pay attention to all of the things in my body I was not connecting to.
-In addition to this, being able to ask the Facebook group for support was – and continues to be – phenomenal.
+In addition to this, being able to ask the Facebook group for support was - and continues to be - phenomenal.
 The group keeps your head in the game.

 I also began in-person pelvic floor physical therapy at about the same time I started the PFP program.
 My pelvic floor PT assessed me at that first appointment and diagnosed me with a grade two cystocele and rectocele.
 My uterus continued to sit low which kept me from wearing a tampon for more than a few hours.
 I was not physically symptomatic of prolapse, meaning I did not have that feeling like something was dropping out or like I was wearing a tampon when I was not.
-Prolapse did not impact my ability to walk or do other forms of exercise like it may for other women.
+Prolapse did not impact my ability to walk or do other forms of exercise as it may for other women.
 Strength-wise, my pelvic floor was a two or three out of five.
 I realized at this point that I had some confusion, in that I could not tell the difference between bearing down on and lifting up my pelvic floor.
 Also, my pelvic floor contraction was lopsided, I was weaker on the left side than on the right, no surprise there as I broke my hip on that side.
 And I could barely hold what little contraction I was able to manage in my pelvic floor for longer than three seconds.

 What was the benefit of seeing a pelvic floor physical therapist in person along with the PFP program?